coleifer/huey/docs/django.rst

 To run the consumer, use the ``run_huey`` management command.
-This command will automatically import any modules in your ``INSTALLED_APPS`` named *tasks.py*.
+This command will automatically import any modules in your ``INSTALLED_APPS`` named *tasks.py* (or the name specified by the ``--autoload-name option``).
 The consumer can be configured using both the django settings module and/or by specifying options from the command-line.

 .. note::
     Options specified on the command line take precedence over those specified